singhraminder/podman-setup/README.md

 Conversion in progress, this may take a few minutes.
 The distribution is already the requested version.

-C:\wsl2>wsl -l -v
+> wsl -l -v
   NAME            STATE           VERSION
 * Ubuntu-20.04    Running         2

 How to Upgrade WSL 2 or 1 Ubuntu 20.04 to 22.04 LTS
 https://www.how2shout.com/linux/how-to-upgrade-wsl-2-or-1-ubuntu-20-04-to-22-04-lts/

-sudo apt update
+> sudo apt update
-sudo apt upgrade
+> sudo apt upgrade
-sudo apt dist-upgrade
+> sudo apt dist-upgrade
-sudo apt install update-manager-core
+> sudo apt install update-manager-core
 #Edit release-upgrades configuration file using the below-given command: prompt=lts
-sudo nano /etc/update-manager/release-upgrades
+> sudo nano /etc/update-manager/release-upgrades

 Upgrade to Ubuntu 20.04 (Focal Fossa) to Ubuntu 22.04 (Jelly Fish)
->sudo do-release-upgrade -d
+> sudo do-release-upgrade -d

 After running the above command, the system will update and replace the system repository and after that, once the system is ready to get upgraded, you will ask finally whether you want to upgrade or not.
 If you have changed your mind then type ‘n‘ and the system will roll back all the made changes.